vmguard/scyllahide-detector/README.md

 ## Notes/warnings

 - x64 windows and apps only, might release x86 version later if I feel like it.
-- Tested with latest scyllahide release, could break in the future.
+- Tested with latest scyllahide release
 - Educational and software protection ONLY

 ## Sources